 - Homage: Guyferd shares a similar origin to Kamen Rider, has a similar name to and elements from Guyver, and looks a lot like a semi-organic Ultraman.

-- Ki Attacks: All of the Mutians were former martial artists, and possess the ability to throw fireballs.
+- Ki Manipulation: All of the Mutians were former martial artists, and possess the ability to throw fireballs.

 - Mecha-Mooks: The Guyborgs and Fangs.